sgroupdesign/craft-site-module/README.md

 <img class="img-cover" src=".../image.jpg" width="400" height="400" alt="Title" />
 ```

-You'll notice on the instances were using `lazyloading` the need to manually include `lazyload` because we're rendering the classes on our own.
-Alternatively, you should do:
+You'll notice on the instances we're using `lazyloading` the need to manually include the `lazyload` class because we're rendering the classes on our own.
+Alternatively, you could do:

 ```twig
 {% set attributes = getImgAttr(asset, 'small', false, false) | merge({